MassimoGirondi/github_mirrorer/README.md

 A docker version is provided to run everything in a standalone container.

 * Create the `SECRET` file as above
-* Copy (or better, generate) a SSH key and copy the private one in this directory.
-It must be named `github_mirrorer.privkey`.
+* Copy (or better, generate with `ssh-keygen -f github_mirrorer`) a SSH key and copy the private one in this directory.
-* `docker-compose build` will generate the container image
+* `docker-compose build` will generate the container image (if you don't want to pull mine :P)
 * `docker-compose up` will start the container

 The file `github.pubkey` contains the public key of GitHub published [here](https://docs.github.com/en/github/authenticating-to-github/githubs-ssh-key-fingerprints).
 This is needed to verify that the client is talking with the legitimate GitHub server.